stijn-dejongh/lovecraft_public_domain/raw_converts/hmb.md

 the livid face of a backward-glancing victim gleaming pale in the darkness.
 Faster and faster gathered the clouds, till at length their angry rifts shot down sharp tongues of febrile flame.
 Thunders rolled, softly at first, yet soon increasing to a deafening, maddening intensity.
-Then came a culminating crash&mdash;a shock whose reverberations seemed to shake land and sea alike&mdash;and on its heels a cloudburst whose drenching violence overpowered the darkened world as if the heavens themselves had opened to pour forth a vindictive torrent.
+Then came a culminating crash--a shock whose reverberations seemed to shake land and sea alike--and on its heels a cloudburst whose drenching violence overpowered the darkened world as if the heavens themselves had opened to pour forth a vindictive torrent.